edgio-docs/edgio-docs/src/pages/guides/app_security/threats_dashboard.md

     </Callout>

     The following information is displayed for each category:
-    -   **<Value\>:** Groups threats by the request's value for the current category.
+    -   **&lt;Value>:** Groups threats by the request's value for the current category.
 The following illustration shows a partial listing of values for the "Rule Message" category.

     ![](/images/app_security/dashboard_category.png)